 For each tax listed in the body of Table 1 the associated NACE Rev 2. product manufactured or service delivered that is primarily responsible for the tax burden is identified, specifically the column heading in Table 1.
-The corresponding row in the UT is extracted and weights for each NACE Rev. 2 industry involved in making this product or delivering this service are computed.
+The corresponding row in the Use table is extracted and weights for each NACE Rev. 2 industry involved in making this product or delivering this service are computed.
 Specifically, the weights are the contribution in the relevant row of UT of each industry to the total for that row including the household amount.
-Denoting the $\epsilon$ 000 amount in cell (i,j) of the UT by $u{ij}$ , the industry weight $w{ij}$ for industry j ( $j = 1 \cdots J$ ) relating to the use of the product in row i is where $h_i$ is the amount spent in household consumption (Personal Consumption Expenditure PCE) of product in row i.
-Where tax exemptions exist or the use is clearly not related to final consumption of the product the $\epsilon$ 000 amount in cell (i,j) of the UT $(u{ij})$ is set to zero, the use of motor vehicles within the motor trade being an example.
-The zeroing of UT components in the computations is accomplished via multiplying the $u{ij}$ value by a corresponding binary indicator value (0 or 1) separately maintained in an 'inclusion table'.
-With the appropriate weight computed for a particular tax in each row k and product in column i in Table 1 (e.g. cell (2,1) is Carbon tax), the amount of this tax attributable to industry j, denoted by $tax{kij}$ , is
+Denoting the ε 000 amount in cell (i,j) of the UT by u{ij} , the industry weight w{ij} for industry j ($j = 1 \cdots J$) relating to the use of the product in row i is where h_i is the amount spent in household consumption (Personal Consumption Expenditure) of product in row i.
+Where tax exemptions exist, or the use is clearly not related to final consumption of the product the ε 000 amount in cell (i,j) of the Use table (u{ij}) is set to zero, the use of motor vehicles within the motor trade being an example.
+The zeroing of Use table components in the computations is accomplished via multiplying the u{ij} value by a corresponding binary indicator value (0 or 1) separately maintained in an 'inclusion table'.
+With the appropriate weight computed for a particular tax in each row k and product in column i in Table 1 (e.g. cell (2,1) is Carbon tax), the amount of this tax attributable to industry j, denoted by tax{kij} , is

-$$w{ij} = \frac{u{ij}}{\sum{j=1}^{J} u{ij} + h_i}$$
+$$w{ij} = \frac{u{ij}}{\sum{j=1}^J u{ij} + h_i}$$